GeoKnow/JSON-LD-ID-Template/README.md

 - Attributes starting with a `$` denote temporary values that will be omitted in the final object.
 - Parent functions are evaluated first, so children can access computed values in their parents.
 - Actually, this approach is not JSON-LD specific, as fields other than '@id' could be computed this way.
+- If an attribute, such as'@id', is computed over an array, you can use `this.$index` to access the index in the javascript array.

 ```javascript
 var sdTemplate = (function(base) {